Databricks Unity Catalog 101: A Complete Overview (2025)

 What Are the Supported Compute and Cluster Access Modes of Databricks Unity Catalog?

-To fully leverage the capabilities of Unity Catalog, clusters must operate on compatible Databricks Runtime versions and be configured with appropriate access modes.
+To fully leverage the capabilities of Unity Catalog, compute resources (clusters or SQL warehouses) must operate on compatible Databricks Runtime versions and be configured with appropriate access modes.

-Unity Catalog is secure by default, meaning that if a cluster is not configured with one of the Unity Catalog-capable access modes, it cannot access data in Unity Catalog.
+Databricks Unity Catalog is secure by default, meaning that if a cluster is not configured with one of the Unity Catalog-capable access modes, it cannot access data governed by Unity Catalog.
 Not all access modes are compatible with Unity Catalog.
 Here's a breakdown of the supported modes:

 Supported Access Modes: